steroman/dynatrace-deck/slides.md

 ]" />

 <!-- notes:
+I've mentioned earlier that understanding users is key.
+This is why the team built previously must partner with UX research, design, and product to define core workflows like Observe, Ingest, Secure, and Deliver.

 Mapping content to user journeys helps us understand what users are trying to accomplish and what information they need at each step.
-We partner with UX, design, and product to define core workflows like Observe, Ingest, Secure, and Deliver.

-Once we understand the journey, we identify the content required at each stage, and which deliverables are mandatory for each release.
+Once we understand the journey, we identify the content required at each stage, and which deliverables are mandatory for each release, but also identify knowledge gaps that must be filled.

 This is also a tool to validate the content in real context, not as standalone pieces.
 The final goal of this process is that teams start seeing new increments as a deltas to the journey map.
 This ensures content evolves in sync with the product and always supports behavior.
 -->